-- Step 1: Employ the appropriate rehabilitation methods or techniques (Figure 8-12) informed by the submitted and approved Designs and Interventions Report (refer Phase 2 to see what the report entails) - Step 2: Employ one or a combination of the below available soft and hard engineering interventions.
-(Note: these examples and guidance are informed by local knowledge acquired from the Working for Wetland Programme Rehabilitation Interventions including the Wetland Management Series applied in South Africa.
+- Step 1: Employ the appropriate rehabilitation methods or techniques (Figure 8-12) informed by the submitted and approved Designs and Interventions Report (refer Phase 2 to see what the report entails) - Step 2: Employ one or a combination of the below available soft and hard engineering interventions.(Note: these examples and guidance are informed by local knowledge acquired from the Working for Wetland Programme Rehabilitation Interventions applied in South Africa.

-Figure 8: Examples of rehabilitation interventions for erosion (headcuts) impacts in a Hillslope seep.
+Figure 8: Rehabilitation Inventions for erosion (headcuts) impacts.

-Figure 9: Examples of rehabilitation interventions for straightened channel erosion.
+Figure 9: Rehabilitation Interventions for straightened channel erosion.

-Figure 10: Example of rehabilitation intervention for channelled flow impacts.
+Figure 10: Rehabilitation Interventions for channelled flow impacts.

-Figure 11: Examples of rehabilitation interventions for structures impeding flow.
+Figure 11:Rehabilitation Interventions for structures impeding flow.

-Figure 12: Examples of rehabilitation interventions for peatland.
+Figure 12: Rehabilitation Interventions for peatland wetlands.

-Box 1 Notes:
+Notes:

-Although the above intervention types and structures are packaged according to various wetland types, the main factor informing and dictating the most suitable intervention is the type of wetland and impact prevalent on site.
+Although the above intervention types and structures are packaged according to various wetland types, the main factor informing and dictating the most suitable intervention is the type of impacts prevalent on site.
 Below is a list of some commonalities observed across the various recommended interventions regardless of the type of wetland in question:

-- Structures such as gabions, berms and weirs are suitable for diverting or redistributing water to more natural flow paths, or for the prevention of erosion by unnatural flow rates that result from unsustainable land use practices or development; - Concrete and gabion weirs act as settling ponds which reduce flow velocity or re-disperse water across former wetland areas thereby re-establishing natural flow paths; - Concrete or gabion structures stabilise headcut or other erosion and prevent gullies; - Earth or gabion structure plugs/weirs are best suitable for raising channel floors and reduction of water velocity; - Concrete and/or reno mattress strips are best suited for road crossings to address trampling and preferential flow paths causing erosion forming in wetlands; - Engineering designs like groyns, rock mattress at angles, appropriate size rip rap, geotextiles, topsoil, vegetation is preferred above concrete and vertical placed gabion baskets.
+- Structures such as gabions, berms and weirs are suitable for diverting or redistributing water to more natural flow paths, or for the prevention of erosion by unnatural flow rates that result from unsustainable land use practices or development; - Concrete and gabion weirs act as settling ponds which reduce flow velocity or re-disperse water across former wetland areas thereby re-establishing natural flow paths; - Concrete or gabion structures stabilise headcut or other erosion and prevent gullies; - Earth or gabion structure plugs are best suitable for raising channel floors and reduction of water velocity; - Concrete and/or reno mattress strips are best suited for road crossings to address channels and erosion in wetlands; - Natural engineering designs like groyns, rock mattress at angles, appropriate size rip rap, geotextiles, topsoil, vegetation is preferred above concrete and vertical placed gabion baskets.